 How can you visit Charcoal Lane?

-Book your spot on Oceania Tours’ Aboriginal Melbourne Tour that includes a two course lunch at Charcoal Lane on every tour.
+Book your spot on Oceania Tours’ Aboriginal Melbourne Tour (currently unavailable) that includes a two course lunch at Charcoal Lane on every tour.

 Just like the guests on our tour, Harry and Meghan enjoyed the touch, taste, smell experience of native ingredients before sitting down for their unique lunch.